 Statements of Position received prior to or during the meeting will be shared by the presiding chair as part of the discussion on the related topic.

-The presiding chair has the responsibility present theses positions during relevant discussion, through they are not under any obligation to support or defend them.
+The presiding chair has the responsibility to present these positions during relevant discussion, though they are not under any obligation to support or defend them.

 These statements do not carry the weight of a vote and are included as informational only for consideration by the WG.